-Part-time mode students can complete their studies in 42 months (although students may, in exceptional circumstances, apply to accelerate their studies and complete the JD in 36 months on the Faculty of Law's recommendation and with the Graduate Council's permission).
-The Faculty of Law lets part-time students take up to 84 months to complete the JD.
+Part-time mode students can complete their studies in 42 months (although students may, in exceptional circumstances, apply to accelerate their studies and complete the JD in 36 months on CUHK LAW's recommendation and with the Graduate Council's permission).
+CUHK LAW lets part-time students take up to 84 months to complete the JD.
 The JD is currently the only qualifying law degree offered in part-time mode by a Hong Kong university.